 Landscaping enhances the performance and function of biofiltration systems.
 Selecting plant material based on hydrologic conditions in the basin and aesthetics will improve plant survival, public acceptance, and overall treatment efficiency.
-Native or Florida-Friendly plants shall be selected.
+Native or Florida-FriendlyTM plants will be selected.
+A filterable list of some suggested plants for biofiltration systems is available on the County website.
 All landscaping recommendations should be considered before storm flows are conveyed to the biofiltration system: